cart0113/pyjack/doc/source/index.rst

 only changes the one reference -- if other references to the original functions or objects exist, they are not updated.

-Overall, It's kind of trivial module, but it's proven a useful debug tool to me over the years.
-And while short, the exact mechanics of how to replace *all* references to a function / object in memory might be useful for someone looking to do something similar.
+Overall, It's kind of trivial module, but it's proven a useful from time to time.
+And while short, the exact mechanics of the receipe of how to replace *all* references to a function / object in memory might be useful for someone looking to do something similar.

 .. note::

-   :func:`connect` and :func:`replace_all_refs` can not work on objects in func_closure since objects there are of :class:`cell` type and cannot be modified.
+   :func:`connect` and :func:`replace_all_refs` can not work on objects in a :attr:`func_closure` since objects there are of :class:`cell` type and cannot be modified.

 .. note::

    Should it be used in so called "production code"?
-Well, it uses the :mod:`inspect` module and the :mod:`gc` module and uses some pretty low level deep magic to get the job done.
+Well, the :mod:`inspect` module and the :mod:`gc` module and used and some low level objects attributes are tinkered with.
 So you get the idea: use at your own risk (but isn't that always the case?).

 Installation for Python 2.4 through 2.7